 In addition it is not allowed to propose:

-- These organisations must guarantee that the adopted names resulting from their campaign are free for public use (i.e., for instance, not subject to copyright royalties, as could be the case for names created in fiction works, like books, plays, movies, etc.).
+- It must be demonstrated that previously existing names, when proposed, are free for public use (i.e., for instance, not subject to copyright royalties, as could be the case for names created in fiction works, like books, plays, movies, etc.);

 When the organization recommends a name, or names, to the IAU, the Executive Committee Working Group Public Naming of Planets and Planetary Satellites will solicit the expertise of the relevant IAU bodies (typically, specialized Commissions and/or Working Groups), and accept input from the organization, to select the name(s) that will constitute the official IAU sanctioned name(s).
 The selected name(s) will be publicly announced by the IAU.